This icon () tells you which link takes you to the new site.

 There are options to file your GST returns monthly, two monthly or six-monthly.
 The period you choose is known as your taxable period or filing frequency.

 Our Working out your GST page explains what you need and how to complete your GST return.
 When you file your GST return in myIR or through accounting software many of your calculations are done for you.

 You can file your GST return directly to us through accounting software.
 The benefits of filing through accounting software include:

 If you have selected the ratio option to calculate your provisional tax, you can still prepare your GST return, but you can't submit through accounting software.
 You'll need to file your combined GST and provisional tax return (GST103) in myIR.

 If you already use accounting software to manage your accounts, talk to your software provider about whether this filing feature is available as part of their software package.

-You make GST payments to us when you file your GST return.
-You can make payments:
+You make GST payments to us when you file your GST return by:

-GST refunds will be direct credited within 15 working days of us receiving your return, unless we notify you that we intend to withhold payment or investigate the return.
+GST refunds will be direct credited within 15 working days of us receiving your return unless we notify you we intend to: